robinson-walk-lake-district-map-route

 DIFFICULTY: Challenging

-Here’s my preferred way to walk to the summit of Robinson from Little Town.
-It’s best done in an anti-clockwise direction as I think it’s best to go up via Robinson Crags and down via Scope End (which are the 2 scrambling sections).
+Here’s my preferred route to walk to the summit of Robinson from Little Town.
+It’s best done in an anti-clockwise direction as for the 2 steepest sections I think it’s best to go up via Robinson Crags and down via Scope End (which are the 2 scrambling sections).
+The route is pretty easy to follow, although you can make your own way scrambling up Robinson Crags.
+The views from Robinson are pretty special, with the views from Hindscarth being equally impressive.
+You can view the interactive OS map route by clicking the button above (and find out more on OS maps below if you are interested)

-The walk begins in the tiny hamlet of Little Town in the Newlands Valley, a peaceful starting point surrounded by classic Lakeland scenery.
-It’s a narrow road to Little Town so takes careful driving abut there are the odd passing place.
-Once at Little Town you have 2 options for parking (both £5 all day – both honesty box style) – Little Town Farm and Chapel Bridge Car Park.
+The walk begins in the tiny hamlet of Little Town in the Newlands Valley, a peaceful starting point surrounded by superb Lakeland scenery.
+It’s a narrow, largely single track road to Little Town so takes careful driving (there are the odd passing places thankfully).
+Once at Little Town you have 2 options for parking (both £5 all day – both honesty box style) at Little Town Farm and Chapel Bridge Car Park – which are about 100m from each other (you’ll arrive at the farm first – where there are more spaces than Chapel Bridge).

 Walking from Little Town